vanjac/chroma-zone/index.md

 # welcome to the chroma zone

 This is where I collect various apps, utilities, and other projects I've worked on.
-Everything is open source and free for you to try.
+Everything here is open source and free for you to try.

 ## Projects Overview